 As a university student, Turan led one of the first major pro-bono projects undertaken by LSE Pro Bono Matters.
 She was an avid mooter, winning the Herbert Smith Mooting Competition at the University of Bristol and acting as captain of the LSE team in the international Price Media Moot Competition.
 She also served as President of the Bristol Bar Society, Managing Editor of the Bristol Law Review, and Senior Editor of the Bristol University legal magazine.
 She was awarded a major scholarship for her LLM at the LSE, as well as a full scholarship from the Inner Temple for her Bar training.

-Turan is passionate about improving access to the Bar and regularly mentors women from underprivileged BME communities.
+Turan is passionate about improving access to the Bar and regularly mentors individuals from underprivileged BME communities.
 Turan spends her spare time learning foreign languages and practising yoga.
-She speaks fluent Turkish and French, intermediate German, and is learning Italian.
+She speaks fluent Turkish and French, intermediate German, and is learning Italian and Spanish.
 She is also a Grade 8 violinist and plays for a London-based orchestra.

 Turan accepts instructions from French-speaking and Turkish-speaking clients.

-Turan is regularly instructed in clinical negligence cases and related civil interlocutory applications concerning the admission of evidence, procedure, and case management.
-She has advised on liability and quantum in cases involving complex medical evidence concerning both physical and psychological injuries and drafted schedules of loss in dependency claims under the Fatal Accidents Act.
-She regularly conducts conferences with lay clients, solicitors, and medical experts in the lead-up to trial.
-She undertakes overlapping work in the field of inquest law and is particularly adept at analysing evidence concerning psychiatric injuries, having dealt with a number of inquests concerning self-inflicted deaths.
+Turan is regularly instructed as sole counsel in clinical negligence cases and related interlocutory applications and CCMCs.
+She conducts conferences with lay clients, solicitors, and medical experts in the lead-up to trial and acts in fast-track and multi-track trials.
+She is often praised for her sensitive handling of lay clients with traumatic injuries.
+She undertakes overlapping work in the field of inquest law and is adept at analysing evidence concerning psychiatric injuries, having dealt with a number of inquests concerning self-inflicted deaths.

-Turan accepts instructions in all fields of welfare and finances in the Court of Protection and is regularly instructed by the Official Solicitor, local authorities, and individuals.
+Turan accepts instructions in all fields of welfare and finances in the Court of Protection.
+She is instructed by the Official Solicitor, local authorities, CCGs, and individuals in both interim and contested final hearings, as well as in roundtable meetings and counsel-to-counsel negotiations.
 She has particular experience of applications under sections 16 and 21A of the Mental Capacity Act 2005 concerning capacity (including fluctuating capacity), best interests analysis, and deprivations of liberty.
-She also has experience of representing clients contesting capacity in deputyship scenarios and recently succeeded in proving that a client had capacity to manage her own finances after cross-examining an expert in court.
-She regularly acts in both interim and contested final hearings, as well as in roundtable meetings and counsel-to-counsel negotiations.
+She also represents clients contesting capacity in section 16 deputyship scenarios and in costs hearings.

 Turan was one of the Court of Protection team’s contributing authors to the recent Ministry of Justice consultation on revising the Mental Capacity Act 2005 Code of Practice (see here).